The Jungle Book (1967 film): Casting

 Walt Disney wanted to bring in more well-known performers to voice the key characters of The Jungle Book (which was a rarity in his past works).
 All the celebrities cast in the film had inspired the animators in creating the characters and helped to shape their personalities.
 The studio held many auditions for the role of Baloo, initially searching for an Ed Wynn-esque voice.
 The animators also tried out exchange students from India to see if they could get a voice with an indigenous quality, but the idea did not work out.
-Disney eventually suggested Phil Harris after meeting him at a benefit in Palm Springs, much to the surprise of the animation staff, who could not imagine Harris (who was a comedian) as Kipling's character.
+Disney eventually suggested Phil Harris after meeting him at a benefit in Palm Springs, much to the surprise of the animation staff, who could not imagine Harris (who was a bandleader and comedian) as Kipling's character.
 Harris nearly turned down the role after doing a test recording, as he could not see himself as the character, but reconsidered after the filmmakers allowed him to perform the way that felt the most comfortable to him.
 Wolfgang Reitherman said when they "told [Harris] not to be a bear, but to be Phil Harris, he got in front of the microphone and tore that thing apart".
 The casting of Harris prompted the story artists to expand the role of Baloo from an episodic part to one of the film's main characters.
 Many of Baloo's lines were improvised by Harris.

 Disney initially considered Louis Armstrong for the role of King Louie; according to Richard M. Sherman, the idea was discarded after one of the writers said that NAACP is going to jump all over it having a black man playing an ape – it would be politically terrible'.
 That was the last thing on our minds, nothing we'd ever thought of, so we said 'okay, we'll think of someone else.
 After Phil Harris was cast as Baloo, Disneyland Records president Jimmy Johnson suggested Disney to get Louis Prima, whom he thought to be great as a foil for Harris' character.